ncgerharra/pico2hid/README.md

         keycode.mpy
         mouse.mpy
 ````
 You will need to unplug and reinsert the device.
 Your Pico 2 is now acting like a mouse device (Jiggler).

+⚠️ *If your device does not survive reboots but instead keeps on blinking for 2 times in a row, you will need re-plug the Pico on every reboot* 😕.

 As the device is no mass-storage-device any longer, for making any further change to it, you will need to reset the firmware and start from beginning:

 ### 5. Reset firmware
-In order to make any further change, we will need to wipe the contents from device, and make it writable, again.
+The Pico 2 W does not have the RESET-pin connected to an onboard button.
+In order to make any further change, we will need to wipe the contents from device via the nuke firmware, and make it writable, again.
 - Unplug Device
-- Press AND HOLD the "Bootsel"-Button on the device and reinsert it.
-(Then release, of course).
+- Press AND HOLD the ```Bootsel```-Button on the device and reinsert it (then release, of course).
 - Your Pico will start up as "RP2350" with the 2 files (like at the start), again.
 - Drop the [nuke](firmwares/universal_flash_nuke.uf2) firmware on it
 - Unplug Device